mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 to map to IP addresses
 to help route requests.

+**ESP:**
+Email Service Provider -
+A vendor that can send emails on behalf of your application

 **FBV:**
 Function-based view -
 A Django view that uses a Python function